 Professor Emeritus, Northwestern University Medical School, Chicago IL, USA.• Page last modified: January 28, 2023

 Recently there has been an upsurge in vestibular fraud -- both testing and treatment.
 This is an inflammatory topic, because it involves billing and assessment of competence.
 In discussions like this, one inevitably ends up implying that certain groups are incompetent and/or unethical, and this invitably ends up generating some rather unfriendly emails.
 Nevertheless, we diffidently offer our opinions here.
-The author (Dr. Hain), is a professor at Northwestern University in Chicago, and does vestibular testing and treatment routinely.
+The author (Dr. Hain), is an emeritus professor at Northwestern University in Chicago, and does vestibular testing and treatment routinely.
 He competes with some of the groups being discussed here.
 Commentary sent to the email address above is gladly accepted but it may be added to the content of this page.

 Vague and misleading advertisement for VRT.